Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 Within the video domain, prompt tuning has been shown to support temporal generalization and class-incremental learning.
 Space-Time Prompting introduces dynamic temporal prompts for continual video recognition \cite{pei2023space}, while SimDA integrates diffusion models with prompt-driven adapters for efficient video generation \cite{xing2024simda}.
 Additionally, Zeroi2V proposes a zero-cost adaptation scheme to repurpose pretrained image transformers for video understanding, highlighting the synergy between prompt-based temporal transfer and frozen backbones in embodied AI scenarios \cite{li2024zeroi2v}.
 Collectively, these studies illustrate that VPT serves as a flexible and parameter-efficient interface for robotics and embodied AI applications.
 Prompts can be used to condition models on structural priors (\eg, shape, motion), guide modality fusion, and support continual adaptation in dynamic, real-world environments.
 As robotics increasingly relies on multi-modal and 3D inputs, prompt-based learning offers a scalable pathway for bridging the gap between general-purpose foundation models and specialized embodied intelligence.

+The deployment of PA in robotics reflects a strategic effort to bridge the dimensional gap between 2D pre-training and 3D physical reality.
+VP, particularly via input-level projection or decoration, serves as the primary bridge for adapting vision-language models to point clouds~\citep{wang2022p2p, zhu2023pointclip}.
+By reformatting sparse 3D data into 2D-compatible views, VP allows robotic systems to exploit the vast, open-world semantic knowledge of models like CLIP without the prohibitive cost of curating massive 3D datasets.
+Conversely, VPT becomes indispensable when tasks demand deep physical reasoning, such as grasping geometry or tracking temporal motion~\citep{ai2025gaprompt, pei2023space}.
+In these scenarios, learnable tokens act as carriers for structural priors, effectively injecting the missing spatio-temporal context into the backbone that static image pre-training inherently lacks.